DLL Icon Extractor

 PE Format Parser

-Advanced parsing of Windows PE files including DLL, EXE, OCX, and CPL formats
+Advanced parsing of Windows PE files including DLL, EXE, OCX, CPL, SCR, and SYS formats with full resource tree traversal.

 Multiple Formats